Tools to Create an All-Electric Building Energy Code for California

 As we enter the second half of 2020 it is hard to focus on anything much beyond the global pandemic of Covid19 and the social awakening we are finally seeing with the Black Lives Matter movement.
 Both are intensely impactful, and the future is still unknown.

 For some folks out there working to find climate change solutions, this year feels like things are finally racing to get sorted out with no time to spare.
 To me, it feels like workshops on topics affecting major policy decisions, while slowed somewhat in the first part of 2020, are now in a panic as people try and find decarbonization pathways.
-We see this quite a bit in the efforts to enhance buildings, both new and existing, to find ways to reach even lower energy levels and ultimately reduce the carbon footprint to zero.
+We see this quite a bit in the efforts to enhance buildings, both new and existing, and to find ways to reach even lower energy levels and ultimately reduce the carbon footprint to zero.

 The state has now passed at least half a dozen different bills and executive orders directly linked to reducing statewide GHG emissions and in 2020 many of the public agencies responsible for underpinning these policies with actions are moving quickly to figure this out.
 While 2020 has brought us the unexpected, and halted much of construction on the policy front, time is ticking fast.
 Many of the policy goals set clear targets for buildings and new construction with 2030 and 2040 clauses.
 These dates may seem far away, but the construction industry has some immense inertia.

 Unlike other parts of the country, in California’s game of energy efficiency and clean energy sources, innovation and policy will continue to play off one another.
 However, as key technologies endeavor to get people excited with buzzwords (e.g., heat pump water heaters!
-No more new gas lines!), what policy needs are fundamental building blocks and a broader framework identifying strategies being used today to make all-electric buildings cost-effective and low energy.
+No more new gas lines!), what policy needs are fundamental building blocks and a broader framework identifying the strategies being used today to make all-electric buildings cost-effective and low energy.
 Ultimately, to make these goals a reality, California will have to be very creative and open minded to try new things.

 In California’s energy standards, Title 24 Part 6, there is a robust infrastructure for enhancing building codes and weighing cost effective options, however there are several blind spots in the code when it comes to thinking about all electric buildings and what options are available.
 We picked out our top three for all those energy policy wonks who are interested: